passageidentity/passage-flex-node/README.md

 ## Revoke a user's passkey device

-To revoke a user's passkey device you should use the `passage.user.revokeDevice()` function.
+To revoke a user's passkey device you should use the `passage.revokeDevice()` function.

 ```javascript
 import { Passage } from '@passageidentity/passage-flex-node';